sleepy-byte/Cord19-Dask-Distributed-Analysis/journal.md

 Also I learned that all intermediate variables end in unmanaged memory of the cluster so a good practice is to `del` them asap and sometimes run client.run(gc.collect) to free memory.

 Now i have to map titles to model and viceversa.

+## 4/7

+### Cris

+I create a data frame from the json files.
+The data frame contains the column "affiliations" that is an object of lists.
+Each record has a list with the affiliation information for each author of the paper.

+What I made so far:
+- I make a function to load the .json filese
+- Create a DASK bag
+- Convert the DASK bag into a Data Frame
+ * To do that from a .json file, you need to specify what json obejct you need as a column.
+		* I choosed to get the paper_id, the paper title, the affiliation (the acctual field we need for this part of the project) and the first author.
+Altrough it is uneccesary to have the other fields besides the 'affiliation', I tought it will may be intereting and useful to extrapolate more information if necessary.
+		* Also, the paper may have multiple authors.
+I choose to get the affiliation field as a list, that contains the information for each author for the paper.

+- The Affiliation section is a mess.
+The following is an example:

+	'	[{'laboratory': '', 'institution': 'National Institute of Pharmaceutical Education and Research (NIPER)', 'location': {'postCode': 'Telangana-500037', 'settlement': 'Balanagar, Hyderabad', 'country': 'India'}}, {'laboratory': '', 'institution': 'National Institute of Pharmaceutical Education and Research (NIPER)', 'location': {'postCode': 'Telangana-500037', 'settlement': 'Balanagar, Hyderabad', 'country': 'India'}}, {'laboratory': '', 'institution': 'National Institute of Pharmaceutical Education and Research (NIPER)', 'location': {'postCode': 'Telangana-500037', 'settlement': 'Balanagar, Hyderabad', 'country': 'India'}}][{'laboratory': '', 'institution': 'National Institute of Pharmaceutical Education and Research (NIPER)', 'location': {'postCode': 'Telangana-500037', 'settlement': 'Balanagar, Hyderabad', 'country': 'India'}}, {'laboratory': '', 'institution': 'National Institute of Pharmaceutical Education and Research (NIPER)', 'location': {'postCode': 'Telangana-500037', 'settlement': 'Balanagar, Hyderabad', 'country': 'India'}}, {'laboratory': '', 'institution': 'National Institute of Pharmaceutical Education and Research (NIPER)', 'location': {'postCode': 'Telangana-500037', 'settlement': 'Balanagar, Hyderabad', 'country': 'India'}}]'

+	As you can see, the fields of interest (institution and country) are loacated in the midle of the text.
+So I made a function that grabs the information after the word institution and contry.
+Then it counts how many times it occours.

+	We apply this function to all partitions using map_partitions

+		results = json_df.map_partitions(process_partition, meta={'institutions': object, 'countries': object})

+	Then we count the occourens of each institution / country. (the null fields are dropped but they are a lot, my error or the dataset is a mess?)

+	- Bar plot the results for top/bottom 20.
+	- Problem 1: China has like 3 different names.
+I need to unify them all under "China".
+Same for USA/UK
+	- Problem 2: Many have a combination of countries instead of one.
+This may be due to the dataset.
+But it needs some clever refinition.